PeWe79/cloudmucast.com/src/content/docs/docs/developers/apis.md

   order: 1
 ---

-Once installed and running, AzuraCast exposes an API that allows you to monitor and interact with your stations.
+Once installed and running, CloudmuCAst/AzuraCast exposes an API that allows you to monitor and interact with your stations.
 You can perform the following functions and more from the JSON REST API:

 - View now-playing data and recent song history for all stations
 - View general station information